How to build resilience in children

 Having a few go-to coping strategies can help children and young people to calm themselves down when things get too much.
 Explore different options with your pupils to see what works best for them.
 For example, deep breathing techniques, positive self-talk or a calming activity like colouring could make all the difference when they’re feeling overwhelmed.

 Mindfulness exercises, including meditation and yoga, can help children and young people learn how to regulate their emotions and manage stress, which are important skills for building resilience.
-Incorporating a mindfulness activity into your daily routine can create a sense of calm and focus, which will benefit pupils’ overall wellbeing as well as their resilience.
+Incorporating a mindfulness activity into your daily routine can create a sense of calm and focus, which will benefit pupils’ overall wellbeing and mental health in school, as well as their resilience.

 Create a supportive environment